Updated on February 21st, 2021

 As always, Terry prepared us as only he could, having written out the shopping list we needed for the big day.
 Our trip to Sainsbury’s is one of the few things I do remember.
 Al & I were arguing over whether to get the lemon & fresh rosemary detailed on the list.
 In my opinion, if we didn’t know what we were supposed to be doing with it, why buy it?
 Al argued that if Terry had put it on the list it was important, so we should buy it & work out what to do with it later.
 She won & she was right, of course.
 I think she stuffed it in the turkey but I literally have no memories of that day.
 For once I also know I can’t blame the amount of wine I drank (although I’m sure there was plenty of that too).

-I remember between Xmas & new year we had a few trips into London.
-I think one of them was to the theatre to see “Shakespeare in Love”, one a very cold day spent in Cambridge, but I could be wrong.
+I remember between Christmas & New Year we had a few trips into London.
+I think one of them was to the theatre to see “Shakespeare in Love”, one very cold day spent in Cambridge, but I could be wrong.
 New Year, again no memory apart from Al & I staying up & finding “Carry on Camping” on the TV after midnight.
 We watched it for old times sake.

 This year has been memorable at least, spent in Australia.
 I have been on a mission to try & do things that I wouldn’t have ordinarily done with Terry, to minimise the gaping hole left by his absence.
 I’ve been with my family & friends again who looked after & looked out for me throughout.